ThatOpen/web-ifc-viewer/CONTRIBUTING.md

         group: chevrotain.Lexer.SKIPPED,
       })

-This is what happens in the [lexer](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/lexer/lexer.js); it defines one token for each recognizable unit of text that can be found within an IFC.
+This is all the [lexer](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/lexer/lexer.js) does; it defines one token for each recognizable unit of text that can be found within an IFC.
 But instead of defining the tokens one by one (which would be very repetitive), there is an iteration through an object that defines all the names and regular expressions for each token.
 Actually, there are two objects: one for the read tokens and other for the ignored tokens.

-In addition, the name of the tokens is linked to a JS object that defines the types of data that can be in an IFC.
-This object is actually used as an _enum_ to ensure nomenclature consistency whenever data types are referred to.
+As you may know, the patterns (_tokens_) to be found within the _properties_ of an _ifc item_ depend on the data type of each property.
+For example, a property of type number set always looks like this: `(2.,1.)` , whereas a property of type boolean always looks like this: `.T.`.
+Therefore, most of the tokens defined in the lexer are correspondant to a _data type_.
+For this reason, the name of the created tokens is linked to a JS object listing all the _data types_.
+This object is simply used as an _enum_ to ensure nomenclature consistency whenever _data types_ are referred to.
+Beware: here, _data types_ is only referring to the pattern of the text a property, that is, how a property is supposed to look like.

-#### 5.2.2.
+#### 5.2.3.
 The primitive syntax

+Now that the vocabulary has been defined, it is necessary to create the syntax.
+The term _syntax_ simply means one or more structure of words / tokens.
+To be able to parse any text, we have to tell the software what the structure of the text is.
+For example, imagine that we want to parse a sum like the following:

+    1+2

+In this case, the structure is really simple: `{numberToken} {plusSignToken} {numberToken} ` .
+Previously the _lexer_ had convert the text to an array of tokens.
+In this step we are telling the parser the sequence of tokens we are expecting, so it can check wether the parsing has been done correctly.
+Obviously, this example is really easy, but let's go back to the example of a point in space:

+    #6= IFCCARTESIANPOINT((0.,0.,0.));

+As mentioned before, _IfcCartesianPoint_ only has one property, which is a number set; that is, one or more numbers separated by commas between brackets.

-#### 5.2.3.
+#### 5.2.4.
 The high level syntax

-#### 5.2.4.
+#### 5.2.5.
 The parsing process

-#### 5.2.5.
+#### 5.2.6.
 The semantics

 (WIP)